kshedden/cscar_terminal/shell.md

 -----

 Pipes are used to treat the output of one command as the input to another.
-For now we will give one simple example:
+For now we will give one simple example, and we will see more complex examples when we discuss using OS tools:

 ```
 ls -laht | less